substrait-io/substrait/README.md

-# CommonPlan
+# Substrait

-CommonPlan is a new project focused on producing an independent description of data compute operations.
+Substrait is a new project focused on producing an independent description of data compute operations.
 It is composed primarily of:

 1. A formal specification
 2. A human readable text representation
 3. A compact cross-language binary representation